bomonike/bomonike.github.io/2016-07-11-python-coding.md

 https://www.statworx.com/en/content-hub/blog/how-to-scan-your-code-and-dependencies-in-python/

-A. PEP8 "lints" program code for violations of PIP.
+A. PEP8 "lints" program code for violations of the PIP.

 B. Bandit (open-sourced at https://github.com/PyCQA/bandit) scans python code for vulnerabilities.
 It decomposes the code into its abstract syntax tree and runs plugins against it to check for known weaknesses.
 Among other tests it performs checks on plain SQL code, which could provide an opening for SQL injections, passwords stored in code and hints about common openings for attacks such as use of the pickle library.
 Bandit is designed for use with CI/CD: